 - 16.1 The School will retain a complaint log locally that contains details of all complaints received from Stage 1 to Stage 3.
-This will be updated with initial complaints through to final resolution. - 16.2 Documentation relating to complaints will be retained by the school confidentially, unless the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them - 16.3 A monthly log of complaints will be sent to the Head of Quality at the start of each month that contains details of all complaints in the previous calendar month and updates to the status of complaints from months prior. - 16.4 The local procedure for the school will contain details of the number of complaints registered under the formal procedure during the preceding school year.
+This will be updated with initial complaints through to final resolution. - 16.2 Documentation relating to complaints will be retained by the school confidentially, unless the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them - 16.3 A monthly log of complaints will be sent to the Head of Quality at the start of each month that contains details of all complaints in the previous calendar month and updates to the status of complaints from months prior.
+Prior months complaints are updated with their current status when returned each month. - 16.4 The local procedure for the school will contain details of the number of complaints registered under the formal procedure during the preceding school year.